mhvue/project2/README.md

 Passport.use() is configured by setting strategies on how to validate user's information when a user is signing back in or when a user is signing up.

-Our strategy for when users are signing up is to have Passport check the database via Sequalize ORM methods.
-If not already in database, add user to database and along with bCrypt, create a hashed passwords.
-When users are signing in, we have Passport with Sequalize ORM methods, verify email and password from database.
+Our strategy for when users are signing up, is to have Passport check the database with Sequalize ORM methods.
+If the user is not in database it will add the user.
+Also, along with bCrypt it will create a hashed password.
+When users are signing in, we have Passport with Sequalize ORM methods.
+It will verify the user's email and password from the database.

 If authentication with Passport is successful, users gain access to rest of html pages (such as requesting time off).